official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 268

-The Report of the Iraq Inquiry*  The Directorate of General Intelligence (DGI) had “little reach or capability outside
+*  The Directorate of General Intelligence (DGI) had “little reach or capability outside

 Iraq”.